 Core Features and Functionality

-Zendesk is built primarily as a customer service platform with ticketing at its core.
-It provides multi-channel support including email, chat, phone, and social media.
-Zendesk’s ticketing system supports SLA rules, automation, macros, and collaboration features aimed at managing customer service efficiently.
-It also includes a self-service knowledge base and community forums.
+Zendesk is built around a robust ticketing system supporting multi-channel support, including email, chat, phone, and social media.
+It offers SLA management, automation, macros, and collaboration features aimed at efficient customer service.
+Additionally, Zendesk includes a self-service knowledge base and community forums.
+While it offers chat and messaging, its interface favors structured ticket resolution processes over ongoing in-app customer conversations. (zigpoll.com)

 Feature Intercom Zendesk